from new york

-Cooper Ray is a 29 year old photographer, cyclist, and horticulturalist from New York City.
+A 29 year old photographer, cyclist, and horticulturalist from New York City.
 He is a life-long learner and believes it’s of the utmost importance to find, protect, and nurture what truly feeds your soul.
-His early independence in New York has taught him the value of learning through experience, mentorship, and your surrounding environment.
+His early independence in New York has taught him the value of learning through experience, mentorship, and how to understand your surrounding environment.

-More recently in Cooper’s life, he has compiled his years worth environmental observation and is educating himself in Horticulture and cultivation of the natural life he cherishes so much.
-He truly believes in a vision of promoting biodiversity to save our planet’s looming climate crisis, growing your own food as empowerment, social equity and community building, and simply stopping to smell the flowers.
+More recently in Cooper’s life, he has compiled his years worth environmental observation and is a student of Horticulture and cultivation of the natural life he cherishes so much.
+He truly believes in a vision of promoting biodiversity to help save our planet’s looming climate crisis, growing your own food as empowerment, social equity, and community building.
+There is always time to simply stop and smell the flowers.
 Slowing down in a world that is going full speed ahead is crucial.
 Take notes from Mother Earth.

 Photography is the expression and encapsulation of how Cooper views the world that he cannot directly put into words.
 It doubles as a vessel to explore deeper meaning and understanding, or question something he observes.
 The bicycle is the great enabler and ultimate exploration tool; a means to break down boundaries, regardless of status or background.
 Appreciation and respect for the natural world is the key to our survival.